 Welcome to St Martin in the Bull Ring.
 This is one of the most ancient and contemporary buildings in Birmingham.
 Most of this Grade II listed church is from the nineteenth century.
 It was built in 1873 and is an example of gothic Victorian architecture, designed by Alfred Chatwin, from Birmingham, who also worked on the Houses of Parliament.
 But St Martin’s is much older than that.
 There has been a church on this site since 1290 and there may well have been a simple place of worship here even in Saxon times.

 St Martin’s is also a place of worship for a thriving community who refurbished the building in 2000, making it more light, open and accessible.
 In 2009 we created a tea lounge, healing centre, and rooms available to hire so our hospitality in the heart of the city could be extended.
 We believe that what Jesus called ‘Life in all its fullness’ can be discovered right here in the crosscurrents of the marketplace.
 You are very welcome to come in and walk around.

 St Martin’s participates annually in Heritage Open Days – www.heritageopendays.org.uk

-Birmingham Heritage Forum promotes the rich and varied heritage sites within the Birmingham area and a leaflet can be downloaded from their website: www.birminghamheritage.org.uk
+Birmingham Heritage Forum promotes the rich and varied heritage sites within the Birmingham area and their leaflet can be viewed online here or downloaded from their website: www.birminghamheritage.org.uk

 Who Was St Martin?